amaynez/amaynez.github.io/_posts/2021-01-20-Markdown-the-language-of-blogs.md

 &raquo; &#8221; become a right guillemet (like this ») – an optional leading space will become a non-breakable space

-&ldquo;opening and closign double quotes&rdquo;
+&ldquo;opening and closing double quotes&rdquo;

 ## Footnotes